drewcook/arbor-ui/README.md

-# PolyEcho
+# Polyecho

-PolyEcho is a schelling game where the objective is to publicly co-create songs worthy of purchase by NFT collectors.
+Polyecho is a schelling game where the objective is to publicly co-create songs worthy of purchase by NFT collectors.

 **LIVE DEMO**: <https://polyecho.xyz>